 I didn’t really believe people when they said networking is critical to career success.
-What does ‘networking’ actually mean?
-How does one ‘network’ successfully?
+What does networking actually mean?
+How does one network successfully?
 Is it worth all the effort?
 I often wondered.

 Professional networking in Switzerland

 The first GWIT event I attended was a Networking Happy Hour – an informal gathering held once per month at a local bar in Lausanne and Geneva, where members and prospective members can meet and mingle.
-After about an hour of informal mingling, the organisers provide a networking activity.
+After about an hour of informal mingling, the organizers provide a networking activity.
 The outcome of these activities is usually that each person gets to speak to as many people in the room as possible.
 Because there is a theme or a topic to talk about, it allows meaningful conversations to develop more quickly.

-For example, at one event, participants formed small groups and each person told their group about three impressions they would hope to make when first meeting someone.
+At one event, participants formed small groups and each person told their group about three impressions they would hope to make when first meeting someone.
 Then, each group member asked a question about what the speaker said, in order to draw out more detail.
 This sparked lively discussion in the group and highlighted memorable facts about each person.

 How to approach networking in Geneva

-I continued to attend GWIT’s networking happy hours, as well as a wide range of other events, such as ‘open door’ events to gain an inside look at a local company, a mentorship café aimed at encouraging mentorship relationships among members, and events featuring guest speakers who share their views on topics like marketing, entrepreneurship and women’s empowerment, to name a few.
+I continued to attend GWIT’s networking happy hours, as well as a wide range of other events, such as open-door events to gain an inside look at a local company, a mentorship café aimed at encouraging mentorship relationships among members, and events featuring guest speakers who share their views on topics like marketing, entrepreneurship and women’s empowerment, to name a few.

 Each time, there was an opportunity for in-depth networking to take place.
 Everyone I met was friendly, internationally-oriented, and striving to make the best possible out of their careers and lives.
 Some people had lived in the region for over 20 years, others were fairly new, like me.
 Some were going through a career transition, others were long-established in their professional roles.
 But, regardless of the particular background or personal circumstances, I was amazed that I could learn something from everyone I spoke to.